 The all-electric e-208 is distinguished from what Peugeot calls 'thermic'-powered models by the adoption of body colouring for the front grille and a more unusual 'Dichroic' finish for the lion badge that appears to change colour, depending on your viewing angle.
 Most versions of this model will be ordered in either 'GT-Line' or top 'GT'-spec, these two top variants recognisable by 'diamond black' roof colouring and glossy black wheel arch flares, which streamline the body, making the wheel diameter of the 17-inch wheel rims appear larger.
 On these premium versions, those rims are adorned with screw-in customisable inserts which improve the aerodynamics and apparently reduce kerb weight by 3.6kgs.
 Inside, there's the usual 208 'i-Cockpit' driving position format, where you view the instrument binnacle over the upper rim of a tiny steering wheel rather than conventionally through the wheel spokes.
 Plus, as with other versions of this model, the concept's been further developed with the addition of a clever 3D instrument binnacle display.
 What else?
 Well rear passenger space is slightly compromised by the need to place the powertrain's battery pack beneath that back seat.
 But there's no compromise in boot space, which is 311-litres in size just like any other 208.

 Peugeot obviously thinks it's going to sell quite a few e-208s (the prediction is 20% of total model mix) because this powertrain is available with every trim level and the top 'GT' spec option is exclusive to it.
-Even in base 'Active' form though, an e-208 will set you back around £25,500.
-And that's after the available £2,500 government plug-in grant towards purchase has been subtracted from the mildly alarming initial asking price.
-At top Gt variant will cost you around £30,000.
+Even in base 'Active Premium' form though, an e-208 will set you back around £28,000.
+And that's after the available £1,500 government plug-in grant towards purchase has been subtracted from the mildly alarming initial asking price.
+At top 'GT Premium' variant will cost you around £31,000.
 Most e-208 models will be bought on finance, which from launch, after grant deduction, saw deals starting from around £280 a month, with £5,450 up-front.
 On to this car's value proposition.
-It's significantly more affordable than its identically-engineered Vauxhall Corsa-e equivalent, which in its least expensive form costs around £2,000 more than a base-spec 'Active'-trimmed e-208 and in its priciest guise costs around £1,000 more than a top e-208 GT.
+It's significantly more affordable than its identically-engineered Vauxhall Corsa-e equivalent, which in its least expensive form costs around £2,000 more than a base-spec 'Active Premium'-trimmed e-208 and in its priciest guise costs around £1,000 more than a top e-208 'GT Premium'.
 As a rival, a MINI Electric makes even less sense; that MINI's priced from around £28,000 and has a much lower operating range, a three-door-only body style and a tiny boot - plus it would probably cost around £3,000 more when equipped to a similar standard.
 There aren't really any other direct all-electric small hatch options.
 You can get battery-powered versions of the Volkswagen up! and the SEAT Mii from around £20,000, but they're both smaller city cars.
 A battery-powered family hatch like a Kia e-Niro would cost around £35,000 and a BMW i3 even more.

 By Jonathan Crouch